oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 modeling and the application of JADN.
 The example IMs are:

  - A digital music library
- - The header of an IP version 4 packet header
+ - An IP version 4 packet header
  - A very simple example of a university with classes and people to illustrate the available JADN representations